Moggach/change-all-the-bad-things/README.md

       />

 I wrote a series of functions to check and validate the form inputs.
+The requirements for validation for phone number and email address could be more stringent.

-If I had more time on this project I would like to add a database component.
-I would also like to add authorisation/authentification 🔑
+If I had more time on this project I would like to add a database layer.
+I would also like to add authentification to view user inputs 🔑 Potentially I could also look at generating an automated email acknowledging reciept to the user and/or alerting site owner to a submission.